 Lows

-- The bell tents have shared showers and loos, but lanterns, cosy rugs & hot water bottles.
-Woodland bell tents have sockets for lights and phone charging while Sapling and Meadow are power free
+- Bell tents have shared showers, loos, and a camp kitchen (which could feel busy at meal times).
+Woodland bell tents have sockets for lights and phone charging while the others are power free

 - Samphire and Little Owl don't have sockets (lights are powered by solar panels).
 Charge up devices in the barn